jh3nd3rs0n/jargyle/README.md

           The SOCKS5 username password authenticator for the SOCKS server --socks5-users
-          Mode for managing SOCKS5 users (add --help for more information)
+          Mode for managing SOCKS5 users (add --help for more information) --update-config, -u
+          Update current configuration based on any current changes made to the configuration file

 ```